Burundi March 18-23, 2023

 Cathédrale Regina Mundi (Cathedral of the Queen of the World) is a Catholic cathedral that appears on a stamp issued on December 18, 1961.
 On a Sunday morning, the church was packed with at least 100 standing outside.
 All were dressed in their finery – the women in their colourful dresses and all the men in their suits.
 It is a plain three-nave church with arches separating the three.

 La réserve naturelle de la Rusizi Tentative WHS (09/05/2007).
-This park is formed on the delta of the Rusizi River just before it empties into Lake Tanganika.
-In 1980, the Park extended over the provinces of Bubanza and Bujumbura and includes 2 sectors: the Palmeraie sector – has false palms, with a fruit in the form of seeds with a shell whose core has the color of ivory.
+This park is formed on the delta of the Rusizi River just before it empties into Lake Tanganyika.
+In 1980, the Park extended over the provinces of Bubanza and Bujumbura and includes 2 sectors: the Palmeraie sector – has false palms, with a fruit in the form of seeds with a shell whose core has the colour of ivory.
 It is also called “vegetable ivory”.
-The Rusizi Palmgroves are on the Cibitoke road 10km away from Bujumbura.
+The Rusizi Palm groves are on the Cibitoke Road 10km from Bujumbura.

-The Delta sector is 500ha has Dandro swans and is a breeding ground for migratory bird species.
-Natural ponds left by the Rusizi meanders is a paradise for birds which come there by the hundreds and feed themselves by dive-fishing.
+The 500ha Delta sector has Dandro swans and is a breeding ground for migratory bird species.
+Natural ponds left by the Rusizi meanders are a paradise for birds which come there by the hundreds and feed themselves by dive-fishing.

 Antelopes and hippopotamuses in quest of grazing land.
 Crocodiles river banks.

 The town of Gutamba is along the highway along the length of the park.
 There were many bicycle taxis with a strong back carrier where people sit (cost 10¢).
 We drove down to the DRC border and then returned to the park.
-From the entrance the only real way to see things is to hire an expensive boat to go down the river.
-The path the extends in the park gave little access as it is flooded.
+From the entrance, the only real way to see things is to hire an expensive boat to go down the river.
+The path the extends into the park gives little access as it is flooded.
 We saw a hippo from the bridge.

 ON DT BnB.
 Another night at this beautiful house.